Ktanningbed/BookRe/README.md

 Running out of books to read, I created this book recommender so that anyone can recommend me books I can read over summer break.

+Mostly for personal use but allows anyone on the site to recommend books which are then stored on a database.
 Technologies used:
 - React
 - Flask